axNil/awesome-app-great-job/README.md

 # Awesome App Great Job

 This awesome app provides you with the ability to engage in a conversation with a Kanye West-like chatbot.
+The app filters away profan

 ## Getting Started